blaenk/wp-recaptcha/readme.txt

 = Version 3.0 =
 * Rewrote the entire plugin in an object-oriented manner with separation of concerns in mind to increase maintainability and extensibility
+* Implemented the ability to import the options from the option set of older versions of the plugin, such as 2.9.8.2 and less
-* Redesigned the options page for the plugin
+* Redesigned the options page for the plugin, now using newer wordpress options/form functionality with support for input-validation
+* Options for recaptcha and mailhide are independent of each other
+* Added support for localization, using gettext
-* Fixed the issue where comments would not be saved if the reCAPTCHA was entered incorrectly (or not entered at all)
+* Fixed the issue where comments would not be saved if the reCAPTCHA was entered incorrectly (or not entered at all). requires javascript
-* Fixed an issue where saved comments (from bad reCAPTCHA response) would replace double quotes with backslashes = Version 2.9.6 =
+* Fixed an issue where saved comments (from bad reCAPTCHA response) would replace double quotes with backslashes
+* Fixed an issue in wordpress 3 and above in which mailhide would not work due to interference with a new filter, make_clickable, which auto-links emails and URLs
+* Fixed a role-check issue in wordpress 3 and above. level_10 (and all levels for that matter) have been deprecated. now using activate_plugins instead.
+= Version 2.9.8.2 =
+* Fixed a bug with WordPress 3.0 Multi-Site
+= Version 2.9.8 =
+* Added support for WordPress 3.0 Multi-Site thanks to Tom Lynch = Version 2.9.7 =
+* Fixed a relatively new [critical bug](http://www.blaenkdenum.com/2010/03/recaptcha-marking-all-comments-as-spam/) which marked new comments as spam regardless of reCAPTCHA response
+= Version 2.9.6 =
 * Fixed a careless bug affecting custom hidden emails
 * Fixed broken links in readme.txt